 Per ounce, silver tends to be cheaper than gold, making it more accessible.
 For those who are just starting to build their portfolios, silver may be the more affordable choice.

 Ways to invest

 One of the attractions of gold and silver is that both can be purchased in a variety of investment forms:

 Physical metals: Unlike stocks and bonds, gold and silver can be purchased as physical assets, like bars and coins.
-The metals can be held by a third-party depository (not E*TRADE), or investors can take physical delivery if they want to store it themselves.
+The metals can be held by a third-party depository (not E*TRADE or Morgan Stanley), or investors can take physical delivery if they want to store it themselves.

-Holding bars and coins can have downsides.
+However, holding bars and coins can have downsides.
 For example, investors often pay a premium over the metal spot price on gold and silver coins because of manufacturing and distribution markups.
-Storage and even insurance costs should also be considered.
+Storage and insurance costs should also be considered.

 Exchange-traded funds: ETFs have become a common way for investors to gain exposure to gold and silver, without having the responsibility of storing a physical asset.
 Investors can buy shares and keep them in a traditional brokerage account.
 The fund’s operator is responsible for handling the costs of holding a physical supply of gold or silver and charging an expense ratio.
 But investing in an ETF doesn’t give investors access to the underlying metals.
 Also, some precious-metal ETFs are taxed as collectibles and don’t benefit from lower long-term capital gains rates.

 Mining stocks and funds: Some investors see opportunity in owning shares of companies that mine for gold and silver, or mutual funds that hold portfolios of these miners.